 \section{Conclusion}

 We propose the concept of coding source data by mapping to alphabet multisets.
-A solution approach to this problem when the source data can be organized into a $n$-dimensional integer lattice or grid is introduced.
-The solution, color multiset coding, is defined via a mapping from the grid to the alphabets, referred to as colors.
+A solution approach to this problem when the source data can be organized into an $n$-dimensional integer lattice or grid is introduced.
+The solution, color multiset coding, is defined via a mapping from the grid to the alphabet, in which the elements are referred to as colors.
 The mapping construction for higher dimensional grids can be further decomposed to construction built on 1D grids using the idea of product multiset code.
 1D color codes that require the minimal number of colors is examined in details.
 An example application of multiset coding to an object tracking problem on a proximity sensor network is presented to conclude the paper.

-In a subsequent paper, we will examine how to obtain more efficient color mappings for higher dimensional grids.
-The synthetic construction for grids will be investigated in further details.
+In the future, an important research direction is to explore more efficient color mappings for higher dimensional grids.
+In particular, an interesting idea is to generalize the synthetic construction proposed in this paper.
 Another direction is to consider real-world factors and challenges such as interference, measurement noise errors and engineering practice imperfections.
-It is also worth noting that the proposed scheme can be generalized to multi-target tracking problem, which is left for future study.
+It is also worth noting that the proposed scheme can be generalized to multi-target tracking problem, which is also left for future study.